f5devcentral/f5-velos-training/docs/velos_components_new.rst

 CX1610 Fan Trays and Cooling
 ----------------------------

 The VELOS chassis implements front-to-back cooling/airflow, and it is recommended that customers install such that VELOS does not intake hot airflow from other devices.
 The CX1610 chassis has four removable fan trays.
-The fan trays are removable if one needs to be replaced, but should not be removed for long periods of time, as overheating may occur.
+The fan trays are removable if one needs to be replaced but should not be removed for long periods of time, as overheating may occur.

 .. image:: images/velos_components/image9.png
   :align: center